The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: The proof of the convexity theorem

 where the integral is over the euclidean measure in $\bR^{n+1 *}$.
-This function is strictly convex if $V$ is properly convex. $f$ is homogeneous of degree $-(n+1)$ and the Hessian $\partial_i \partial_j \log(f)$ gives us an invariant metric.
+This function is strictly convex if $V$ is properly convex. $f$ is homogeneous of degree $-(n+1)$.
 Writing $D$ as the affine connection, we will write the Hessian $D d\log(f)$.
-The hessian is positive definite and strictly bounded below in a compact subset $K$ of $V - \{O\}$.
-(See \cite{wmgnote}.)
+The hessian is positive definite and norms of unit vectors are strictly bounded below in a compact subset $K$ of $V - \{O\}$.
+(See Chapter 6 of \cite{wmgnote}.)
+The metric $D d\log(f)$ is invariant under the group $\Aff(V)$ of affine transformation acting on $V$.
+(See Theorem 6.4 of \cite{wmgnote}.)
+In particular, it is invariant under dilatation maps $x \mapsto s x$ for $s > 0$.